EugeneVakarchuk/ulbi_tv_course/README.md

 In this repository, I repeat the course on creating a React application.
 Link to the course: https://www.youtube.com/watch?v=GNrdg3PzpJQ&t=3093s

 ### What was done:
-1. Create project with create-react-app and synth with GitHub.
+1. Created project with create-react-app and synth with GitHub.
 2. Cleaned react template elements, coments, etc.
 3. Created simple 'useState' component.
 4. Created controled input.